eelcovisser/SIGPLAN.github.io/Conferences/SPLASH.md

 among the members of the committee to serve a two-year term.
 The outgoing chair serves an additional year on the committee past his or her term as chair to provide institutional memory.

+The members-at-large are appointed by the Steering Committee.

 The constitution of the steering committee changes each year upon conclusion of that year's conference.